 - Analytics and Measurement- Access to drill down dashboard that offers both real-time and historical data in the single snapshot allow supervisor and management to take an informed decision in real time.
 They can essentially generate customized reports that will offer metric into key business metrics.

 The digital shift or modernizing legacy infrastructure is not just an exercise to revamp customer service, but is also requires a cultural overhaul of an organization.
 There is a need to adopt a customer centric culture and approach and it cannot be achieved overnight.
 It has to be on-going processes that usually happen in stages.

 To begin with, companies have to choose the right vendor for the job.
 They also need to understand the business use case and accordingly bring in the team of engineers and consultants to re-platform the company’s existing infrastructure.
 Staff and agent training is also a very relevant part of the overhaul.

 Have questions about Omni-Channel customer experience platform?
 Looking to empower agents so that they are better equipped to handle large customer queries?
 Or looking to offer consistent customer experience?
 Wondering about the changing dynamics of customer service in emerging markets, namely Africa?
 Listen to the Ultimate CX webinar, Digital Shift: Moving from Legacy Experience to Omnichannel experience.*

 The webinar concluded on 15th Feb, 2018.
-The recording of the webinar will be available soon.
+Click below to check the complete recording.